oracle/docker-images/OracleDataIntegrator/README.md

 Sample Docker configurations to facilitate installation, configuration, and environment setup for Docker users.
 This project includes quick start [dockerfiles](dockerfiles/) for ODI 12.2.1.2.6 based on Oracle Linux 7, Oracle JRE 8 (Server).

 At the end of this configuration there will be 2 containers running : 1) DB Container 2) ODI Agent.
-The containers will be connected using a Docker User Defined network

 ## Pre-Requisite